Comply with data privacy legislation in SAP systems

 EPI-USE Labs offers the following solutions to help you tackle compliance with GDPR and other data privacy legislation in SAP systems:

-• Data Secure™ and the SAP Data Privacy Suite
+• Data Secure™ and the Data Privacy Suite for SAP solutions

 • Guidance and best practice: